jcseals/jcseals.github.io/_drafts/htb-help-walkthrough.md

 HelpDeskZ < 1.0.2 - (Authenticated) SQL Injection / Unauthorized File Download | exploits/php/webapps/41200.py
 ```

 Interesting!
 While we haven't confirmed our version of HelpDeskZ yet, it's nice to have potential exploits that could help us.
 We see that exploit 41200 requires authentication, and since we don't have login credentials yet we can examine 40300 first.
-Reading through the exploit, the author tells us that the HelpDeskZ software has a weakness in the file renaming function of the uploaded file when creating a ticket (the same process we just tried before).
-He then references the [HelpDeskZ code repository][2] on github.com.
+Reading through the exploit, the author tells us that the HelpDeskZ software has a weakness in the file renaming function of the uploaded file when creating a ticket (the same process we just performed).
+He then references the HelpDeskZ code repository on [github.com][3].

 More good news for us.
 Not only is this exploit looking incredibly useful to us, but the HelpDeskZ software is open-sourced and available on github.
 This allows us to look through it if needed to find more vulnerabilities or understand our target better.